colinhacks/zod/README.md

 <!-- <br/> -->

-> ⚠️ You might be encountering issues building your project is you're using zod@<1.10.2.
+> ⚠️ You might be encountering issues building your project if you're using zod@<1.10.2.
 This is the result of a bug in the TypeScript compiler.
 To solve this without updating, set `"skipLibCheck": true` in your tsconfig.json "compilerOptions".
 This issue is resolved in zod@1.10.2 and later.

 # What is Zod